Biden arrives in Israel as Gaza reels from deadly hospital explosion

 The United Arab Emirates, which has close security and trade ties with Israel, said it, too, condemns Israel for the strike on the hospital.

-Hamas, meanwhile, continues to launch missiles at Israel cities.
+Hamas, meanwhile, continues to launch missiles at Israeli cities.
 Israel's Iron Dome defense system intercepts most.
 Air raid sirens are frequently heard in cities like Tel Aviv and Jerusalem.

 Scenes of carnage at the Gaza Hospital